prod-feng/conda-enrironment-module/README.md

 # conda-environment-module

-# UPDATE: this "$PATH_modshare counter" issue only happens to the environment-modules versions from 4.0 to 4.8.
-The older version of 3, and most recent version of 5, do not have this problem.
+## UPDATE: this "$PATH_modshare counter" issue only happens to the environment-modules versions from 4.0 to 4.8.
+The older version of 3, and most recent version of 5, do not have this problem.(check it's reference counting mechanism)